A Creative Odyssey

 have a big-hearted, generous and courageous group of people answer our call to

 When a call is put to the community you can never predict how your ask will be met.
-Two weeks ago we were lucky enough to have a big-hearted, generous and courageous group of people answer our call to come together and create content for A Waka Odyssey.
+Two weeks ago we were lucky enough to have a big-hearted, generous and courageous group of people answer our call to come together and create content to share in the exciting lead up to the 2018 New Zealand Festival's epic A Waka Odyssey.

 Inspired by the teams of people who will come together from around Aotearoa and the Pacific to Te Whanganui-a-Tara, Wellington Harbour for the New Zealand Festival's epic celebration A Waka Odyssey, we invited the public to first come on board a digital waka journey.
 Held in November 2017, and working with our agency Double Denim, the aim of this 'Content Creation Sprint' was to translate and communicate the physical and emotional journey these real-life ocean-sailing waka will make to get here.
 And to do this in ways that are engaging and full of heart for a digitally-connected online audience.

 Given the kaupapa we didn’t feel it was right to dictate what this content would be - we needed to create a framework that could include as many voices and perspectives as possible.
 Waka are vessels for ideas, arts and culture, as well as a mode of exploration and survival.
 As project co-creator Anna Marbrook says “when the waka travel, they're like these magnets for artists.
 They activate the arts, everywhere they go.
 Artists are drawn to them.
 They're places of art, they attract filmmakers... carvers... storytellers... people fascinated with history and whakapapa."

 Ideas were flowing at the A Waka Odyssey Content Sprint held at Credenza in Wellington.